 - Fish sticks (some people make the mistake of thinking these don’t contain real fish)

 - Imitation or artificial fish or shellfish (e.g., surimi, also known as “sea legs” or “sea sticks”)

 - Worcestershire sauce

-- Carrageenan, or "Irish moss,” is not fish.
-It is a red marine algae that is used in a wide variety of foods, particularly dairy foods, as an emulsifier, stabilizer and thickener.
-It appears safe for most individuals with food allergies.
+Carrageenan, or "Irish moss,” is not fish.
+It is a red marine algae used as an emulsifier, stabilizer and thickener in many foods like dairy foods.
+It is safe for most people with food allergies.

 1Sicherer SH, Munoz-Furlong A, Sampson HA.
 Prevalence of seafood allergy in the United States determined by a random telephone survey.
 J Allergy Clin Immunol 2004; 114(1):159-65.

 What to Read Next